Det fri Aktuelt: History and profile

 The newspaper was established under the name of Socialisten (Danish: the Socialist) by the cofounder of the Social Democratic party, Louis Pio, in 1871.
+Its first issue appeared on 22 July that year.
 The paper was the organ of the Social Democratic party.
 Its headquarters was in Copenhagen.
-In the mid-1970s the owner of the paper was A/S FagbevægeIsens Presse, a limited liability company.
-Then It became owned by the trade union movement until 1987 when it declared its independence and freedom.
+In the mid-1970s, the owner of the paper was A/S FagbevægeIsens Presse, a limited liability company.
+Then It became owned by the trade union movement until 1987, when it declared its independence and freedom.
 The paper was published by the Labour Movement Press during its final years.

 The paper was published under different names.
 The original name, Socialisten, was changed into Socialdemokraten in 1874.
-It was used until 1959 when it began to be published under the name of Aktuelt.
-In 1987 the paper was renamed as Det fri Aktuelt.
+It was used until 1959, when it began to be published under the name of Aktuelt.
+In 1987, the paper was renamed as Det fri Aktuelt.

+Aktuelt had a Sunday edition which was published in tabloid format from 1966.
+In 1973, the format of the paper was also changed to tabloid.

 Det fri Aktuelt ceased publication in April 2001.

 Political stance and contributors

 Being an official media outlet of the Social Democratic party the paper had a social democrat political leaning.
-In 1881 Emil Wiinblad was appointed editor-in-chief of the paper.
 At the end of the 1880s it discouraged the immigration of Swede workers to Denmark.
 However, its attitude towards them totally changed in the 1890s, and it supported the right of poor Swede workers to obtain Danish citizenship.
-The paper followed the decisions taken in the Second International and adopted a positive approach towards labor immigration to the country until World War I. It also supported the immigration of the Russian socialist refugees and Jews to the country from 1905 to the end of World War I. At the beginning of the 1930s the editor of the paper was H. P. Sørensen.
+The paper followed the decisions taken in the Second International and adopted a positive approach towards labor immigration to the country until World War I. It also supported the immigration of the Russian socialist refugees and Jews to the country from 1905 to the end of World War I. The paper suggested in 1975 that East Germany was one of the places for Danish families to visit during the summer holidays.

-The Sunday edition of Aktuelt began to be published in tabloid format in 1966.
-In 1973 the format of the paper was also changed to tabloid.
+Emil Wiinblad was appointed editor-in-chief of the paper in 1881.
+At the beginning of the 1930s the editor of the paper was H. P. Sørensen.
 Carsten Jensen was among its contributors.
 As of 1997 Lisbeth Knudsen was the editor-in-chief.